David-L-R/David-L-R/README.md

 🔭 Learning Path For 2022

 - SQL and rational databases
-- Algorithms & Data structures
+- Algorithms & Data structures (and some Python)
 - Docker
 - K8S